 Rachel Watts is an author of speculative and literary fiction, a tutor and workshop facilitator.
 Her short work has been published in Westerly Magazine, Island, Kill Your Darlings, The Big Issue and more.

 Rachel Watts is an award-winning former journalist and writer of literary and speculative fiction.
 Her writing tends to focus on difficult futures and end times, both personal and global.
 She is particularly interested in expressing women's experience of loss and belonging.
-Her literary novel manuscript The Light of the Mind was longlisted for the 2018 Richell Prize.
+Her literary novel manuscript The Light of the Mind was longlisted for the 2018 Richell Prize and shortlisted for the 2020 Penguin Literary Prize under its new title In The Morning I Rise.
 Her young adult climate change novella Survival was a finalist in the 2018 Wishing Shelf Book Awards.
 She has a Master's Degree in Creative Practice and facilitates creative writing workshops for adults and teenagers.

 Master's Degree in Creative Practice (Curtin University, 2017)